Continuous Chain of Thought Enables Parallel Exploration and Reasoning: CSFT: A Supervised Training Method for CoT2

 \subsection{Tasks Requiring Exploration over States}

+In this subsection, we illustrate CSFT training described in \eqref{eq:cont-obj} on tasks that require \emph{exploration} over multiple states but have a single final correct state.
+We consider a directed graph exploration problem where the aim is to follow a \(m\)-step trajectory through reachable states starting from $g_0$ and arriving at a desired state \(g_m^*\).

-In the next two subsections, we illustrate the CSFT training described in \eqref{eq:cont-obj} on tasks that require \emph{exploration} over multiple states.
-Consider that the vocabulary is sufficiently large that each state $g$ of the task can be assigned a unique embedding.
-Then, we let $\Gamma_t$ be the set of all states that could result from building upon step $(t-1)$, where $\Gamma_0=\{g_0\}$ for the initial state $g_0$.
-For each element $g \in \Gamma_t,$ we assign a probability $\alpha_{t,g}^*$ that reflects how many times that state occurs under a search process.
-Then, $\alb_t^*$ is formed by normalizing these probabilities into a distribution on $\Gamma_t$:
+Suppose that the vocabulary is sufficiently large that each state $g$ of the task can be assigned a unique embedding.
+Let $\Gamma_t$ denote the set of states reachable at step $t$ building upon step $(t-1)$ with $\Gamma_0=\{g_0\}$, and let $\mathcal{T}$ be the set of complete trajectories $\pi$ of length $m$, each inducing a state sequence $(g_1(\pi),\dots,g_m(\pi))$ with $g_t(\pi)\in\Gamma_t$.
+Next, we describe how to obtain CSFT targets $\{\alpha_t^*\}_{t=1}^m$ by curating a set of complete trajectories and projecting them back to intermediate steps.

+\textbf{CSFT Targets Through Hindsight Top-$B$ Superposition.} Let $F:\mathcal{T}\to\mathbb{R}_{\ge0}$ be a task-specific final score function with lower is better, and fix a budget $B\ge 1$ for the number of trajectories.
+We form the set $\Pi_B$ by filtering trajectories using $F$ and taking the top $B$:

-where $\mathrm{count}_t(g)$ is the number of times state $g$ appears among all expansions at step~$t$.
-At the final step $t=m$, we select exactly one correct state from $\Gamma_m$, so that $\alb_m^*$ is a one‐hot vector:
+At step $t<m$, we form the supervision $\alb_t^{*}$ by superposing the states visited by $\Pi_B$ and at step $t=m$, we select one correct final state from $\Gamma_m$, so that $\alb_m^*$ is a one‐hot vector:

-\textbf{Remark.} While we focus on search-based tasks MNNS and ProntoQA in the next two sections, one can also extend to training with continuous tokens in the language‐model context.
-The distributions $\{\alb_t^*\}$ at each step can be collected by (1) running a beam or best‐first search to generate multiple partial trajectories; (2) scoring these trajectories with a reward function; and (3) curating them into a distribution that assigns higher mass to states that leads to higher rewards.
-This construction of $\alb_t^*$ replaces one‐hot supervision with soft supervision for intermediate reasoning steps.
+This rule is retrospective in the sense that it ranks trajectories and then supervises the previous steps accordingly.
+If {\boldmath$B = 1$}, the supervision reduces to \textbf{discrete CoT} using ground‑truth trajectory in \eqref{eq:discrete-obj} by simply choosing $F$ to penalize any trajectory with incorrect final answer.
+If {\boldmath$B = |\mathcal{T}|$} is the full trajectory budget, then $\Pi_B = \mathcal{T}$, and the supervision ($\alpha_{t,g}^*$) becomes the superposition of \textbf{all reachable states}.
+As a result, the described methodology provides flexibility to select the number of superposed states based on model capacity and the task structure.